-- Companies are more likely to get quality applicants from current employees, who both understand the needs of the job and have a vested interest in recommending good candidates – especially if they'll be working with whoever gets the job.
+- Companies are more likely to get high-quality applicants from current employees, who both understand the needs of the job and have a vested interest in recommending good candidates – especially if they'll be working with whoever gets the job.

 - Employees are also motivated to give good referrals if the company offers a bonus to employees who recommend the applicant who is hired.

 It is possible to find these opportunities by expanding your network connections and sharing your professional objectives.
 Your first step should be to make sure you're reaching out via as many avenues as possible.

 See tips on how to expand your network and learn about those hidden jobs: